khoaht312/netflix-eda/README.md

 **II.
 Overview Dataset by Pandas Profiling Report**

-1. Notes after Overviewing
+1. Notes after Overviewing (Data Exploration)
-2. Handle missing data and complete dataset
+2. Handle missing data and complete dataset (Data Cleaning)

 **III.
-Visualizing**
+Questions**

-1. Movie and TV Show Distribution
+1. Distribution of Movie and TV Show
-2. WordCloud
-3. Top 10 countries with most contents
+2. Which country has most contents on Netflix
-4. How many contents have been added over the years ?
+3. How many contents have been released over the years
-5. Distribution of ratings on Netflix
+4. Distribution of Rating Movie/TV Show
-6. Genres
-7. Duration
+5. Genre correlation in Movie/TV Show
+6. Average duration of a movie/tv show

 **IV.
+Using Data Visualization to Find Insights in Data**

-Conclusion**
+**V. Conclusion**

 **VI.
 References**